OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 OMPython is designed to,

--  Initialize the CORBA communication.
+-  Initialize the CORBA/ZeroMQ communication.

--  Send commands to the Omc server via the CORBA interface.
+-  Send commands to the OMC server via the CORBA/ZeroMQ interface.

 -  Receive the string results.